-Loving your work is an act of rebellion that will change the world.
+Finding the work you love is an act of rebellion that will change the world

-Shannon Post is a career coach - but not your conventional blue-suit-and-tie career coach.
-She’s a former professional classical singer, dog musher in Alaska, and IT senior executive who believes loving your work is a rebellion that will change the world.
+Shannon Post is a career coach—but not your conventional blue-suit-and-tie career coach.
+She’s a former professional classical singer, dog musher in Alaska, and IT senior executive who believes finding the work you love is an act of rebellion that will change the world.

-Creator of the course Discover What You Were Born to Do, Shannon works intimately with students over 12 weeks to help them find a career path that not only fits their financial needs, but also celebrates their talents, lifestyle, and desire to make an impact.
+Creator of the online course Discover What You Were Born to Do®, Shannon works intimately with students over 12 weeks to help them find a career path that not only fits their financial needs, but also celebrates their talents, lifestyle, and desire to make an impact.

 If you haven’t found the work you love yet, it’s not your fault.
 We live in a culture that depends on people believing work is supposed to suck.
 It isn’t you - and Shannon can help you find the way out.